 To help teach children to be safe, download the Dog Bite Prevention Coloring Book (large file)

 If you or someone you are with is bitten or scratched by an animal:

 - Wash the wound thoroughly with soap and warm water.

 - Seek immediate medical help.
 Ask the physician about a tetanus booster and/or rabies vaccination.

 - Remember as many details as possible.
 Write down a description of the animal, time and location of the incident and try to remember where the dog went (if it was not your own animal who inflicted the bite).

-- Anchorage law requires that all animal bites be reported to the Animal Care & Control Center.
+- Anchorage law requires that all animal bites be reported to the Animal Care and Control.
 Call 343-8119 to make a report.
 The animal will need to be quarantined for rabies observation..